twolfson/if-i-were-to-build-a-startup-web-app/README.md

 - Opening our `tmp.html` file in our browser and letting it refresh as we write

 [Table Editor]: https://packagecontrol.io/packages/Table%20Editor

+Some Markdown &lt;&gt; reStructuredText footguns:

+- Bullets require 2 spaces only and line break after each one
+- Headings don't correlate to h1, h2, etc but instead decrease in intensity from the highest one present
+- Double ticks (\`\`) are required to make a &lt;code&gt; element

 ## Unlicense
 As of May 11 2023, Todd Wolfson has released this repository and its contents to the public domain.